 Bahram Khazaei is a postdoctoral research fellow at the National Center for Atmospheric Research.
 He is currently working with the WRF-Hydro group on developing physical hydrological models and improving lake/reservoir component in the National Water Model.
 His research interests include modeling physical processes in lakes, hydroclimatology, and application of remote sensing techniques in monitoring hydrological systems.

-Danielle Tijerina is a PhD student in Hydrology at the Colorado School of Mines in the Integrated Groundwater Modeling Center.
+Danielle Tijerina is a PhD student in Civil and Environmental Engineering at Princeton University.
 Her research focuses on the use and evaluation of integrated, high-resolution models at continental-scales, especially the value of these simulations to policy and social issues.
 When she’s not thinking about water, Danielle enjoys snowboarding, exploring the mountains, and philosophizing about Harry Potter.

 Tennessee Department of Environment and Conservation